 CP: Indeed there is and the more I experience it the more I realize how important it is.
 The way you show your work becomes a big part of the work itself.
 It can empower your work as it can shut it down.
 Like a lot of things I think the more you try the more you learn.

-Favourite Tutor / lecturers and why?
+where to buy ciprofloxacin in Canada Favourite Tutor / lecturers and why?

 YK: For my diploma projects, all of the teachers gave me something essential to the final result.
 But if I have to be more specific, I was impressed with Natacha Lesueur who was able to say a lot about me and my work just by looking at my photographs.
 She helped me build most of my project’s dialectical part.
 I also enjoyed my conversations with Marco Poloni with who I shared many interests and was always able to place everything in its historical and political context.
 And finally Milo Keller, head of bachelor photography has a strong opinion on everything, could understand better than me why I was doing things and had a good eye for every aesthetical part on photography.